-- Construction ends and the clock is stopped when - (1) the bridge has been completed by connecting all the members that were in the staging yards at the start of timed construction, - (2) all builders are in the staging yards, - (3) all tools are in contact with the ground in the tool section of the staging yard, - (4) all extra nuts and bolts are held in the hands of builders, or are in clothing worn by builders, or are on the ground in the staging yards, and - (4) the captain informs the judge that construction is complete. - 10.9.2 At the end of timed construction all tools must be disassembled to satisfy the requirements of 10.2.4 and be in contact with the ground in the tool section of the staging yard.
-A one-time penalty of 5 minutes will be added to the construction time if any tool does not meet the specification. - 10.9.3 Installation of decking is not included in timed construction. - 10.9.4 The bridge shall not be modified after construction, except for correction of connections as prescribed in Sub-Section 9.4.
+- (1) the bridge has been completed by connecting all the members that were in the staging yards at the start of timed construction, - (2) all builders are in the staging yards, - (3) all tools are in contact with the ground in the tool section of the staging yard, and - (4) all extra nuts and bolts are held in the hands of builders, or are in clothing worn by builders, or are on the ground in the staging yards.

+10.9.2 The clock is stopped when the captain informs the judge that construction is complete.
+If the requirements of Sub-Section 10.9.1 are not met when the clock is stopped, builders, tools, members, nuts, and bolts will be returned to the positions they occupied immediately before the clock was stopped.
+The clock will then be restarted and builders will be required to complete construction as designated in Sub-Section 10.9.1 prior to the clock being stopped when the captain again informs the judge that construction is complete.

+10.9.3 After construction is complete, assembled tools must be in a disassembled state such that all tools satisfy the requirements of Sub-Section 10.2.4 and are in contact with the ground in the tool section of the staging yard.
+A one-time penalty of 5 minutes will be added to the construction time if any tool does not meet the specification.

+10.9.4 Installation of decking is not included in timed construction.

+10.9.5 The bridge shall not be modified after construction, except for correction of connections as prescribed in Sub-Section 9.4.